-The debut from acoustic experimental, improvisational duo Sonnet/Matsumoto, Versus will be released as a 32-page limited edition book and digital album on 19th April 2019.
+The debut from acoustic experimental, improvisational duo Sonnet/Matsumoto, Versus was released as a 32-page limited edition book and digital album on 19th April 2019.
 This is a collaborative release from Sounds et al and Andromache Publishing.

 Both artists employ numerous extended techniques exploring an array of sounds and textures heralding modern and early eastern and western folk traditions.
 The collaborations are fiercely intensive, concentrated duets where both players utilize prepared techniques composed in set time blocks.
 Each player is then assigned a specific set of tools to manipulate various parts of the instrument and are assigned set tunings, microtonal or otherwise.
 Their use of instrumental augmentation, movement and presence are captivating to witness.

 Versus captures the intensity of their collaboration.
 Raucous tones, ringing notes, and harsh drones produced acoustically; at times terrifying, utterly overpowering the listener.
 Art that must be engaged with.

 The limited edition book (100 copies) includes ink paintings by Caspar Sonnet, photography and illustrations by Dehlia Ackley, a digital download of the album, and has been printed and hand-sewn in Portland, OR.